 Sounds like a great alternative to us.
 But what’s to stop others from adopting a similar strategy?
 “It’s difficult for larger growers and distributors to switch to the RPC (reusable plastic container) model because of the logistics of retrieving them and then having to wash and sanitize.”

 Protecting high quality produce

 Boston Organics crew knows all too well about the added logistics of reusable bins.
-The upfront costs and logistics that deter some large growers/distributors is not enough to phase Boston Organics.
-At the end of the day, reusable bins reduce waste associated with packaging, decreases pressures on landfills, and reduces our carbon footprint.
+The upfront costs and logistics that deter some large growers/distributors is not enough to scare Boston Organics away.
+At the end of the day, reusable bins reduce waste associated with packaging, decrease pressures on landfills, and reduce our carbon footprint.

 And as for the produce itself – it’s in good hands.
 From farm to Boston Organics to your doorstep, high quality organic produce is protected in durable bins.

 While there are structural norms that might prevent some organizations from embracing a more sustainable future, individuals and businesses have found solutions!
 In this case, one needn’t sacrifice logistical efficiency or high quality produce while reducing their footprint.

 Boston Organics is committed to reducing our impact on the environment, and operating sustainably.
 If you have any feedback or suggestions, never hesitant to reach out to us at Service@BostonOrganics.com